isabella232/advertising-cloud.en/help/dsp/inventory/freewheel-check-status.md

 See if ads submissions to [!DNL Freewheel] were successful.
 You can resubmit any ad as needed.

+For any additional questions or issues with resubmission, contact your [!DNL Adobe] account manager.

+## Check the Status from the [!UICONTROL Deals] View

 1. In the main menu, click **[!UICONTROL Inventory] > [!UICONTROL Deals].**

 1. Do either of the following: